Jigsaw (1968 film)

 Jigsaw (also known as Jigsaw Murder) is a 1968 American mystery film directed by James Goldstone.
 It stars Harry Guardino and Bradford Dillman.
 This remake of Mirage (1965) was originally made for television but shown first in theaters.

 The film was Diana Hyland's final theatrical film role before her death in March 1977.
-She did appear in some made-for-television films prior to her passing.
+She did appear in some made-for-television films prior to her death.

 Plot

 After someone places sugar cubes laced with LSD in his cup of coffee, Jonathan Fields regains consciousness, only to find a woman drowned in his bathtub and flecks of blood on his hands and clothes.
 Suffering from amnesia, Fields can't think of anywhere else to turn, so he hires Arthur Belding, a private detective, to help him find out what happened.
 Returning to work at a scientific think tank, Fields encounters a concerned woman who claims to be his sweetheart, Helen Atterbury, and a colleague who's been after his job, Lew Haley.